Brian-dotcom-stack/github-docs-example/README.md

 ```
 Github extends the functionality of markdown tables to provide more alignment and table cell formatting options. [<sup>[2]</sup>](#external-references)

--Make note of where the backtick character is located.
+- Make note of where the backtick character is located.
--It should appear above the Tab key,
+- It should appear above the Tab key,
--but it may vary based on your keyboard layout.
+- but it may vary based on your keyboard layout.

 ![Photo of Ppe Character](assets/pipecharacter.jpeg)